Refugee crisis: Council of the European Union: Revision of the DUBLIN rules

-Proposal for a Regulation establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection lodged in one of the Member States by a third-country national or a stateless person (recast) (LIMITE doc no: 9047-18, pdf).
-Council Presidency seeking to deal with divisions in the Council:
+Proposal for a Regulation of the European Parliament and of the Council establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection lodged in one of the Member States by a third-country national or a stateless person (recast) (7863-18, pdf)

 Search our database for more articles and information or subscribe to our mailing list for regular updates from Statewatch News Online.

 Support our work by making a one-off or regular donation to help us continue to monitor the state and civil liberties in Europe.